aaronparker/aaronparker.github.io/_posts/2016-08-21-deploy-enterprise-root-certificate-authority.md

 Repeat the same process for the [Authority Information Access](https://technet.microsoft.com/en-us/library/cc753754(v=ws.11).aspx) (AIA) locations:

-  1. Disable &#8216;Include in the AIA extensions of issued certificates&#8217; for all existing locations
+  1. Disable 'Include in the AIA extensions of issued certificates&#8217; for all existing locations
   2. Copy the existing http:// location
   3. Add a new http:// location, changing **<ServerDNSName>** for the FQDN of the alias also used for the CRL distribution point